SinglePoolAlliance/Registration/README.md

 Also by submitting you agree that you will fight for the full decentralization of Cardano by only running a single pool and reporting members that are breaking the rules by running multiple pools.

-Simply create a pool request with the information of your pool in the registry.json file
+Simply create a pull request with the information of your pool in the registry.json file

 Registration Json Exmple.